 Freight rates have inflated during the past year thanks to a steady growth in consumer spending coupled with a modest revival in domestic manufacturing, deteriorating infrastructure, and of course, the driver shortage.
 The trend is expected to continue during the holidays, and into the next year.

 The ecommerce sector continues to boom, and as a result, so do returns.
 With at least 30 percent of online sales ultimately making a return journey, there will be a lot of extra parcel and LTL traffic on the roads.
 That extra demand for transport services, will mean a little something extra added to your rates.

 So How Can Shippers Save on LTL Services During the Holidays?

 While you can’t avoid rate hikes completely, there are a few things you can do to lower your LTL spend, including:

-Shop Around – don’t go with the first quote if you can help it.
+Don’t go with the first quote if you can help it.
 We suggest obtaining quotes from at least a few carriers and comparing rates.
-Capacities can vary greatly between carriers at any given time, which means rates will too.
+Capacities can vary greatly between carriers at any given time, which means rates will, too.

 Good Luck this Holiday Season

 Rates are expected to raise through 2018 and into 2019, but armed with these tips, you’ll be prepared to roll with the punches and look forward to savings that you may have otherwise missed.